-Visiting Rome in 2 days with your children will be a piece of cake.
+Visit Rome in 2 days with your children and family will be a piece of cake.
 The Italian capital city offers its young visitors a lot of activities and places to see.
 There are many parks, museums and events that you will be able to fit into your itinerary.

 If you wish, you can follow the 2 day Rome-with-children itinerary we have designed for you!
-This itinerary is only a suggestion: you can adapt and modify it according to your interests and the time you would like to devote to each activity.
+This itinerary is only a suggestion: you can adapt and modify it according to the interests of your family and the time you would like to devote to each activity.

 We advise you to use our Roma Pass for your visits.
 It will allow you to benefit from discounts and additional services while you visit museums and attractions in Rome.